metantonio/azure-data-engineer/prep_exam.md

 - [ ] ``SELECT * FROM sys.dm_pdw_sql_requests WHERE label = 'query1'``

      - Labels for queries are available ``from sys.dm_pdw_exec_requests``.
 Once the request IDs for the queries are identified, the request IDs can be used for the other dynamic management views.

+46. You have an Azure Synapse Analytics workspace that includes an Azure Synapse Analytics cluster named Cluster1.

+    You need to review the estimated execution plan for a query on a specific node of Cluster1.
+The query has a spid of 94 and a distribution ID of 5.

+    Which command should you run?

+- [x] `DBCC PDW_SHOWEXECUTIONPLAN (5, 94)`
+- [ ] ``DBCC SHOWEXECUTIONPLAN (5,94)``
+- [ ] ``SELECT * FROM sys.dm_exec_query_plan WHERE spid = 94 AND distribution_id = 5``
+- [ ] `SELECT * FROM sys.pdw_nodes_exec_query_plan WHERE spid = 94 AND distribution_id = 5`

+     - The execution plan for the specific distribution is available by busing the ``DBCC PDW_SHOWEXECUTIONPLAN`` command.

+47. You have an Azure Synapse Analytics database named DB1.

+    You need to increase the ***concurrency*** available for DB1.

+    Which cmdlet should you run?

+- [x] `Set-AzSqlDatabase`
+- [ ] `Start-AzSqlDatabaseActivty`
+- [ ] ``Update-AzKustoDatabase``
+- [ ] ``Update-AzSynapseSqlDatabase``

+     - Increasing the concurrency on a database requires scaling the database up by using the ``Set-AzSqlDatabase`` cmdlet.

+48. You have an Azure subscription that contains an Azure SQL database named DB1.

+    You need to implement row-level security (RLS) for DB1.
+The solution must block users from updating rows with values that violate RLS.

+    Which block predicate should you use?

+- [ ] ``AFTER INSERT``
+- [x] ``AFTER UPDATE``
+- [ ] ``BEFORE DELETE``
+- [ ] ``BEFORE UPDATE``

+    - AFTER UPDATE prevents users from updating rows to values that violate the predicate.
+    - AFTER INSERT prevents users from inserting rows that violate the predicate.
+    - BEFORE UPDATE prevents users from updating rows that currently violate the predicate.
+Blocks delete operations if the row violates the predicate

+49. You have an Azure Synapse Analytics SQL pool.

+    You need to monitor **currently-executing query executions** in the SQL pool.

+    Which three dynamic management views should you use?
+Each correct answer presents part of the solution.

+- [ ] sys.dm_exec_cached_plans
+- [x] sys.dm_pdw_exec_requests
+- [ ] sys.dm_pdw_errors
+- [x] sys.dm_pdw_request_steps
+- [x] sys.dm_pdw_sql_requests

+     - An Azure Synapse Analytics SQL pool uses the ``sys.dm_pdw_exec_requests``, ``sys.dm_pdw_request_steps``, and ``sys.dm_pdw_sql_requests`` views to monitor SQL pool activity.
+The ``sys.dm_exec_cached_plans`` view stores execution plans that do not show current activity.
+The ``sys.dm_pdw_errors`` view stores errors, not current activity.

+50. You have a **job that aggregates data over a five-second tumbling window**.

+    You are monitoring the job and notice that the **SU (Memory) %** Utilization metric is more than 80 percent, and the Backlogged Input Events metric shows values greater than 0.

+    What should you do to resolve the performance issue?

+- [ ] Change the compatibility level.
+- [ ] Change the tumbling window to a snapshot window.
+- [ ] Create a user-defined aggregate to perform the aggregation.
+- [x] Increase the number of the Streaming Units (SU).

+     - You should **increase the number of SUs because the job is running out of resources**. *When the Backlogged Input Events metric is greater than zero, the job is not able to process all incoming events*.

+     - You should not change the compatibility level, as this option is not responsible for faster event processing.

+     - You should not write a user aggregate, as it this is useful only if the aggregation function is available in the SQL dialect of the query.

+     - You should not change the tumbling window to a snapshot window, as this can lead to data loss.